Dolní Lukavice: Administrative division

+Etymology

+The name Lukavice is derived from the Old Czech adjective lukavá, and originally referred to the local watercourse.
+The word lukavá has an unclear meaning.
+According to various theories, it could mean 'crooked' or 'wild', or has its origins in East Slavic languages.

 Geography

 Dolní Lukavice is located about 14 km south of Plzeň.
 It lies on the border between the Plasy Uplands and Švihov Highlands.
 The highest point is the hill Hájsko at 524 m above sea level.
 The Úhlava River flows through the municipality.